BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Heck, some even make over a million.

-But there are significant long-term costs associated with those employees, which include health insurance, uh, pensions, pay time off vacations, you know, uh human resource costs, there's uh lawsuits and and there's you know, payoffs for lawsuits and all kinds of things, and severance packages when you finally let them go, etc.
+There's lawsuits and there's payoffs for lawsuits and all kinds of things and severance packages when you finally let them go, etc.

-In other words, uh a human worker who only shows up and works maybe nine to five, but not on federal holidays, of course, which seem to happen every other week.
+In other words, a human worker who only shows up and works maybe nine to five, but not on federal holidays, of course, which seem to happen every other week.

-Because the era of human cognition is now being eclipsed by machine cognition.
+They're just not very efficient because the era of human cognition is now being eclipsed by machine cognition.

 And so what that actually means is that one AI agent running on a machine can replace right now easily 10 to 20 federal workers.

-Whether it's you know looking at grant proposals or you know, denying this or that, or sending emails or writing reports and proposals or assessing this, right?
+You can do their jobs better than they can, whether it's looking at grant proposals or denying this or that or sending emails or writing reports and proposals or assessing this, right?

 All of that can be done by AI right now.